Authorities search for grizzly bear that killed woman near Yellowstone National Park

 As time goes by, he added, trapping becomes less effective as chances increase of catching a bear that wasn’t involved in the attack.

-Grizzly bear populations in the northern U.S. Rocky Mountains have grown significantly in recent decades.
-Since 2010, grizzlies in and around Yellowstone have killed at least nine people, but attacks remain relatively rare in the region, which draws several million tourists each summer.
+Grizzly bear populations in the northern U.S. Rocky Mountains grew significantly over the past several and the animals in recent years have been showing up in places they hadn’t been seen for generations.
+Since 2010, grizzlies in and around Yellowstone have killed at least nine people.
+Attacks remain relatively rare in the region, which draws several million tourists each summer.

 A backcountry guide was killed near West Yellowstone two years ago when he was mauled by a large grizzly bear that wildlife officials said was probably defending a nearby moose carcass.
 And a hiker was killed north of Yellowstone park last year in a suspected grizzly encounter in a remote area of the Absaroka Mountains south of Livingston, Montana.